Outback Power Mojave Inverter

 Prerequisites

-- Network access to the Mojave Inverter (typically TCP/UDP ports used for device management or monitoring)
+- Network access to the Mojave Inverter on its configured network interface

-remotely exploitableno authentication requiredlow complexityno patch availableaffects energy generation or storage equipment
+remotely exploitableno authentication requiredlow complexityno patch availableaffects critical energy infrastructure

 Exploitability